Operator growth bounds from graph theory: Introduction

 Firstly, the asymptotic nature of our bound (\ref{eq:introasymptotic}) is natural in the context of diagrammatic quantum many-body theory: the factor $g!$ is a consequence of the $\mathrm{O}(g!)$ distinct graph topologies of genus $g$ \cite{riddell}.
 We will find that the $g!$ in (\ref{eq:introasymptotic}) also has this origin.
 In the more specific context of string theory, these asymptotic series can signal the presence of non-perturbative effects -- branes \cite{polchinski, stanford1903}.
 Our results, which are of an entirely combinatorial nature, also suggest such non-perturbative effects could be generic in any model with sufficient spatial non-locality to be fast scramblers.

-On the other hand, Theorem~\ref{theorsqrtlogN} also implies that these non-perturbative effects are always ``mild", since even as $N\rightarrow \infty$, $C_{ij}(t)\rightarrow 0$ almost surely for any finite time $t=\mathrm{O}(N^0)$.
-So we expect that the true value of $\lVert \mathbb{P}_j A_i(t)\rVert^2$ is either resummable (albeit possibly in a non-rigorous way) or that our bound (\ref{eq:introasymptotic}) is simply weak.
-If, for example, we Borel resum the series (\ref{eq:introasymptotic}) after multiplying each coefficient by $(-1)^g$, we recover the fast scrambling conjecture (\ref{eq:susskind}).
+On the other hand, Theorem~\ref{theorsqrtlogN} also implies that these non-perturbative effects are always ``mild", since even as $N\rightarrow \infty$, $C_{ij}(t)\rightarrow 0$ almost surely for any finite time $t=\mathrm{O}(N^0)$. \AC{As noted above, this ``mildness" was indeed later proven to be the case.}

 In the conjectured holographic duality between certain large-$N$ quantum theories and gravity \cite{maldacena}, the small parameter $\frac{1}{N}$ which controls (\ref{eq:introasymptotic}) is proportional to Newton's gravitational constant $G_{\mathrm{N}}$ in the dual quantum theory. $G_{\mathrm{N}}$ is the coupling constant for quantum gravity, and as $G_{\mathrm{N}} \rightarrow 0$, perturbation theory suggests that quantum fluctuations of spacetime become negligible and gravity may be treated semiclassically.
 As our work strongly suggests that (at least for certain correlation functions) the $\frac{1}{N}$ expansion is well-behaved, even accounting for any possible non-perturbative effects, our work could then further imply that semiclassical gravity is a sensible limit of a true, ultraviolet-complete and non-perturbative quantum theory of gravity.
 While the validity of the semiclassical approximation is often assumed in the physics literature, it would be interesting if this result follows from elementary mathematical aspects of graph theory and $q$-local many-body quantum mechanics, and was not a necessary postulate in physics.